Inductive constructions for frameworks on a two-dimensional fixed torus: Introduction

-Our approach to periodic frameworks consists of regarding an infinite periodic framework as a finite labeled graph $\pog$ on the torus, where $m:E^+ \rightarrow \mathbb Z^2$.
-In a previous paper we found necessary conditions for the rigidity of a framework on a fixed $d$-dimensional torus.
-This paper provides sufficient conditions for the generic rigidity of a $2$-dimensional framework on a fixed torus, which depends in part on the labelling of the edges $m$: \begin{thmlam} Let $\pog$ be a periodic orbit graph.
-Then $\pog$ is generically minimally rigid on the fixed torus if and only if $\pog$ satisfies \begin{enumerate}[(i)] \item $|E| = 2|V| - 2$, and $|E'| \leq 2|V'| - 2$ for all subgraphs $G' \subset G$ \item $\bm$ is a constructive gain assignment. \end{enumerate} \end{thmlam} This can be viewed as a version of Laman's theorem for finite frameworks (see Theorem \ref{thm:LamanFinite}), which characterizes the generic rigidity of finite frameworks in the plane.
-We also prove a periodic-adapted version of Henneberg's theorem (Theorem \ref{thm:HennebergFinite}), which is a constructive method of creating larger rigid frameworks from smaller ones: \begin{thmhen} A periodic orbit graph $\pog$ on the fixed torus is generically minimally rigid if and only if it can be constructed from a single vertex on the fixed torus by a sequence of periodic Henneberg moves. \end{thmhen}
+In a previous paper \cite{ThesisPaper1} we found necessary conditions for the rigidity of a framework on a fixed $d$-dimensional torus.
+The present paper provides sufficient conditions for the generic rigidity of a framework $\pog$ on a $2$-dimensional fixed torus, which depends in part on the labelling $m$ of the edges.
+In particular, we prove that the generic rigidity of a periodic orbit framework on the torus depends on what we call {\it constructive cycles}, which are unbalanced cycles in the gain graph (the sum of the labels on the cycle is not the group identity).
+This can be viewed as a fixed torus version of Laman's theorem, which characterizes the generic rigidity of finite frameworks in the plane.
+This result was proved independently in \cite{Theran}, as part of a more general statement about frameworks with a variable lattice (i.e. frameworks on a variable torus), which we elaborate on in the next section.

-We use {\it inductive techniques}, building up minimally rigid frameworks from smaller minimally rigid frameworks by carefully adding vertices and edges to the underlying graph.
-This work was completed in early 2009 \cite{Worcester}, prior to the appearance of the work of Borcea and Streinu \cite{periodicFrameworksAndFlexibility} or Malestein and Theran \cite{Theran}.
-The statements in the applicable cases are the same as in \cite{Theran}, as are the algorithms that are naturally obtained from these statements.
-However, our techniques are inductive, adding to a vocabulary of methods that may be applied to a broad class of problems concerning periodic frameworks.